mase1981/uc-intg-hdfury/README.md

 4. Once setup is complete, two new entities will be available to add to your remote's user interface.

 > **Important Note on Entities (READ CAREFULLY):**
-> * **`HDFury VRRoom Controls`:** Add this entity to your UI.
+> * **`HDFury VRRooM Controls`:** Add this entity to your UI.
 It contains the custom pages with all the control buttons.
-> * **`HDFury VRRoom` (MediaPlayer):** This entity is primarily for status and for use in Activities.
+> * **`HDFury VRRooM` (MediaPlayer):** This entity is primarily for status and for use in Activities.
 You can add it to your UI for basic source selection and to see the current input/output status.

 ## For Developers